 Galaxy S6 vs Galaxy S7 comparison: performance

 The Galaxy S7 comes with a Snapdragon 820 processor, while the Galaxy S6 houses an Exynos 7420 processor, comparable to the Snapdragon 810.
-The new processor is an improvement this generation.
-This new top-of-the-range processor from Samsung has four plus four CPU cores and Mali-T880 graphics.
+The newer processor is an improvement.

 With a current generation processor and an extra gigabyte of RAM – 4 GB compared with 3 GB – the S7 is faster than the S6.
 Having said that, the Galaxy S6 is already a pretty speedy gadget and we suspect the difference between them will be negligible for most users.